beyond-all-reason/teiserver/documents/dev_designs/matchmaking.md

 - Check rate - `every 250ms`

 ## Match found
-Once a pairing is found a MatchServer is created.
+Once a pairing is found a RoomServer is created.
 It selects a lobby, ensures they are both ready and such.
-If the MatchServer fails it can re-add both of these to the QueueServer at the same priority and rating as when they left and their search can resume.
+If the RoomServer fails it can re-add both of these to the QueueServer at the same priority and rating as when they left and their search can resume.

 ## Implementation
 ##### Check function